AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

     Each haplotype in the library is refined using a hidden Markov model.
 The hidden states (at each locus) are either haplotypes in the library (for inbred/double haploid individuals), or pairs of haplotypes (for outbred, diploid individuals).
 The model randomly generates a haplotype (inbred/double haploid) or pair of haplotypes (outbred, diploid) according to the HMM probabilities.
 The number of haplotypes considered by the HMM is reduced by randomly sampling a number of haplotypes (``-n_haplotypes``).
 This number is a trade-off between higher imputation accuracy (higher numbers of haplotypes) and faster computation time (lower numbers).
 Once each haplotype has been generated, the process iterates for a number of rounds (``-n_sample_rounds``) to refine the haplotypes.
 A small number of rounds (e.g. 10) is usually being sufficient to accurately estimate the haplotypes.
 This step, in effect, phases the high-density individuals.

 Impute individuals
-    Each individual's genotype is imputed using the same hidden Markov Model and haplotypes in the refined library as hidden states.
-Again, the number of haplotypes considered is reduced by randomly sampling (``-n_haplotypes``) and the process repeats for a number of rounds (``-n_impute_rounds``), updating the average genotype dosages each time.
-The imputed genotypes are simply the integer-rounded values of the dosages.
+    Each individual's genotype is imputed using the same hidden Markov Model with haplotypes from the refined library as hidden states.
+The number of haplotypes considered (``-n_haplotypes``) is reduced by targeted sampling of haplotypes from the library.
+Targeted sampling chooses haplotypes that have the fewest opposite homozygous markers compared to the focal individual within a bin of markers.
+The number of bins the chromosome is divided into is specified by ``-n_bins``.
+Haplotypes are randomly sampled in the case where many haplotypes have the same number of opposite homozygous markers.
+The imputation process repeats for a number of rounds (``-n_impute_rounds``), updating the average genotype dosages each time.
+The imputed genotypes calculated by taking the integer-rounded values of the dosages.

 Phase individuals
     Each individual is phased using the same hidden Markov Model and the Viterbi algorithm.
-Again, the number of haplotypes considered is reduced by randomly sampling (``-n_haplotypes``), but only one round is necessary as the Viterbi algorithm finds the *most likely* phased haplotype.
+The number of haplotypes considered (``-n_haplotypes``) is reduced by targeted sampling, but only one round is necessary as the Viterbi algorithm finds the *most likely* phased haplotype.
 Any inconsistencies between imputed genotype and imputed phase are corrected by modifying the haplotypes.

 Input file formats
 ~~~~~~~~~~~~~~~~~~